 The Project Team

-The recent revitalization effort was led by an award-winning team of Tahoe basin experts who are recognized for sustainability and environmental protection efforts in Lake Tahoe.
+The revitalization effort was led by an award-winning team of Tahoe basin experts who are recognized for sustainability and environmental protection efforts in Lake Tahoe.
 Marlette Environmental Consulting, LLC , Midkiff & Associates, Inc., and Cruz Construction deliver exceptional planning, implementation, and compatibility with Tahoe’s natural environment and communities.
-Winning multiple TRPA ‘Best in Basin’ awards for Water Quality, Restoration and Erosion Control, this team of local area experts has been improving the vitality of The Cal Neva site.
+Winning multiple TRPA ‘Best in Basin’ awards for Water Quality, Restoration and Erosion Control, this team of local area experts has improved the vitality of The Cal Neva site.

 Provide Input & Comments